ValentinGitHuber/Dentist-booking-app/readme.md

 	php artisan key:generate
 	```

-6. Start MAMP server and go to http://localhost:8888/phpMyAdmin
+6. Start MAMP server and go to phpMyAdmin http://localhost:8888/phpMyAdmin

 7. Create a database with the name `dentist` (the same name as in the `.env` file)